dsernst/quotes/_posts/2015-09-02-node--mocha--travis--istanbul--coveralls-unit-tests--coverage-for-your-open-source-project.md

   },
 ~~~

-There's just one bit of weirdness there: using `_mocha` instead of `mocha`.
-This is because the `mocha` command creates a child process, so `istanbul` throws this error:
+There's one bit of weirdness here: use `_mocha` instead of `mocha`.
+This is because the `mocha` command runs in a child process, causing istanbul to throw this error:

 ~~~
 No coverage information was collected, exit without writing coverage information
 ~~~

-But you can use `_mocha` to run it directly, without a child process, which gives us the coverage information we want:
+But if you use `_mocha` instead, your tests will be run without a child process, giving us the coverage information we want:

 ![screenshot of coverage](/images/istanbul-coverage.png)